t3n0/notes/notes/other/markdown.md

 Finally, to convert `.md` files to `.pdf`, I follow a simple 2-step procedure:
 1. right click anywhere in the document and select convert to `html`;
 2. then open the browser and select export to `pdf` from the file dropdown menu.

+Many people on the internet suggest to use tools such as `nbconverter`, `pandoc`, `markdown-pdf` extension, and the like.
-I tried different approaches such as `nbconverter`, `pandoc`, `markdown-pdf` extensions.
-There are always problems when rendering the math.
+Honestly, I tried all of them and there are always problems when rendering the math.
 The 2-step approach descibed above is the one that produces good math formulas and does not require too much tinkering with libraries and stuff.

 Further setting that I use just for markdown projects.